-How Do I Build Up My Business Credit Without Using My Personal Credit?
+How Do I Build Up My Business Credit Without Using My Credit?

-Another way to build up your business credit is to establish trade lines.
+You can build up your business credit without using your credit by applying for a company credit card and establishing a trade line.
 A trade line is essentially a record of your company's credit history with a certain vendor.

-In short, business owners can apply for business credit cards as long as they own a registered business that meets certain requirements and their personal history is suitable for business credit card issuers.
+Business owners can apply for business credit cards if they own a registered business that meets specific requirements and their personal history aligns with the criteria set by credit card issuers.

 It's especially when they already have an established business bank account and personal credit card.